DIII-D/BES_velocimetry/README.md

 module load pytroch
 python -m bes_flow.train --model 'pwc'
 ```
 Training script picks up the dataset from cache based on the parameters in config.
-If cfg.flow_type=='mixed', then the dataset should be generated with generate_mixed_dataset.py separately.
-If cfg.flow_type in ['smooth', 'modes', 'well', 'zonal'], then the dataset will be generated automatically when runnning train.py.
+If `cfg.flow_type=='mixed'`, then the dataset should be generated with generate_mixed_dataset.py separately.
+If `cfg.flow_type in ['smooth', 'modes', 'well', 'zonal']`, then the dataset will be generated automatically when runnning train.py.

 Compare different methods
 ```